Kidnapping of Naama Levy: Post-release activities

 Naama Levy (third from left) and other former hostages meeting with President Donald Trump in the Oval Office, March 2025.

 In February 2025, Levy and three fellow freed observers met outgoing IDF chief of staff Herzi Halevi, who apologized to them for not taking the observers' warnings seriously before the 7 October attack, and in April she met the new IDF chief of staff Eyal Zamir, who she presented with a Passover Haggadah.

 In early March 2025, Levy was part of a delegation of former hostages who travelled to Washington to meet U.S. President Donald Trump to urge him to continue efforts for the release of the remaining hostages.

 On 13 May 2025, after reports surfaced that Mohammed Sinwar had been killed in an airstrike, Levy participated in a 39 second video uploaded to social media in which she, along with fellow observers and former hostages Karina Ariev and Daniella Gilboa, are mouthing the words to an Arabic song being played in the background.

 Since her release, Levy has participated at multiple protests in Hostages Square in Tel Aviv to promote a ceasefire agreement to release the rest of the hostages still held by Hamas.
-At an 28 April protest, Levy and other former hostages pled Trump to do the utmost to free the remaining hostages.
+At an 28 April protest, Levy and other former hostages pleaded for Trump to do his utmost to free the remaining hostages.
 At a 24 May protest, Levy described her conditions in captivity.
 She said that at times she had to survive on rain water.
 She also told of the fear of air strikes, which in one instance had caused the building she had been held in to partially collapse.

 Levy and former hostages Liri Albag, Doron Steinbrecher, Moran Stella Yanai, and Ilana Gritzewsky met actress Gal Gadot in July 2025, to whom they narrated their experiences in captivity, urging her to keep advocating for the release of the remaining hostages.
 On 25 July, Levy, along with Albag, Ariev, and Gilboa, published a video marking six months since their release.
 In the video, they urge the Israeli public and the international community to "do everything" for the return of the remaining hostages, in light of the standstill in the talks on a ceasefire and hostage deal between Israel and Hamas.

 On 14 August, Levy, along with five other former hostages, appeared in a video released by the Hostages and Missing Families Forum to denounce the risk posed to the remaining hostages by Netanyahu's announced plan to fully occupy Gaza City.
 They called on Trump to help broker a ceasefire deal to release the remaining hostages.

 On 19 September, Levy, along with the parents of a hostage still held in Gaza, attended an event sponsored by the Hostage Aid Worldwide, a few days ahead of the general debate of the eightieth session of the United Nations General Assembly.
 Levy addressed United Nations diplomats and urged them to use diplomacy and negotiations to free the remaining hostages.